 And most insurance policies have provisions for reducing or sometimes even eliminating payouts when fraud is detected.
 Typically, if a life insurance company finds out that you lied about smoking, the payout to your beneficiaries would be reduced by the difference between the rate you paid and the smoking rate you should have paid.
 That could really alter the protection you planned for your family.
 (Calculator: How much insurance do I need?)

-So lying now could cause problems for your family and loved ones later.
+So, lying to a life insurance company now could cause problems and have consequences for your family and loved ones later.
 And isn’t one of the major points of life insurance to ease things for your family at what is likely a very difficult time?

 1NerdWallet, ” Survey: Men, Students, Parents Among Those Most Likely to Say Money Lies Are OK,” March 15, 2016.